mousepawmedia/devdocs/source/setup_linux/first_steps.rst

 Installing Brave or Chrome
 --------------------------------

-**Firefox** is installed by default, and works quite well.
+-*Firefox** is installed by default, and works quite well.
 However, there are a number of other browsers available.
 On Ubuntu MATE, these can all be installed using the ``Software Boutique``.
 On Ubuntu, most can be installed from ``Software``.
 (Vivaldi must be installed by downloading the official ``.DEB``